-Museum planetary science researcher Prof Sara Russell explains the origins of Earth's closest companion.
+Our planetary science researcher Professor Sara Russell explains the origins of Earth’s closest companion.

-Analysis of samples brought back from the NASA Apollo missions suggest that the Earth and Moon are a result of a giant impact between an early proto-planet and an astronomical body called Theia.
+Analysis of samples brought back from the NASA Apollo missions suggest that Earth and the Moon are the result of a giant impact between an early proto-planet and an astronomical body called Theia.

 Moon origin theories

-'There used to be a number of theories about how the Moon was made and it was one of the aims of the Apollo program to figure out how we got to have our Moon,' says Sara.
+“There used to be a number of theories about how the Moon was made and it was one of the aims of the Apollo program to figure out how we got to have our Moon,” Sara explains.

 Prior to the Apollo mission research there were three theories about how the Moon formed.
 The evidence returned from these missions gave us today’s most widely accepted theory.

-• The giant-impact theory is most widely accepted today.
-This proposes that the Moon formed during a collision between the Earth and another small planet, about the size of the planet Mars.
+- The giant-impact theory is most widely accepted today.
+This proposes that the Moon formed during a collision between Earth and another small planet, about the size of Mars.
 The debris from this impact collected in an orbit around Earth to form the Moon.

 Lunar meteorite Dar al Gani 400.
 In 1998, this specimen was found in the Sahara Desert, in Libya.